rbolzoni/ISM-Analysis/README.md

-General folder to store the code for ISM analysis and its variations
+General folder to store the code for ISM analysis and its variations, built with BrightEyes and s2ism libraries.